 Build websites quickly and easily

-- Top-notch security: Federalist is hosted on cloud.gov, a platform with security and compliance verified by the FedRAMP Joint Authorization Board, which means your agency can focus on content instead of compliance.
+Rely on top-notch security - Federalist has its own ATO, so you don’t need to procure one yourself.
+Federalist is hosted on cloud.gov, a platform with security and compliance verified by the FedRAMP Joint Authorization Board.
+By inheriting our security controls, your agency can focus on content instead of compliance.

 As one user said of moving their site to Federalist, “Wow.
 That worked remarkably well.
 It’s magical.”